Black Uhlans Motorcycle Club

-The Black Uhlans Motorcycle Club are an Australian "one-percenter" outlaw motorcycle club.
+The Black Uhlans Motorcycle Club are an Australian outlaw motorcycle club.
 Maintaining several chapters throughout the country, the club has been described by law enforcement as one of the most dangerous organized crime gangs in the state of Victoria and are said to be among the wealthiest, if not, wealthiest of Australia's outlaw bikie groups.

-Orchestrated by one of their 10 co-founders, the highly secretive motorcycle gang held a fifteen-year reign as one of the country's largest suppliers of illicit amphetamine.
+Orchestrated by one of their 10 co-founders, the motorcycle gang held a fifteen-year reign as one of the country's largest suppliers of illicit amphetamine.
 Since then, however, they have reportedly become less organized and have lost a considerable amount of influence over the Australian underworld.

 Overview

 The Black Uhlans were initially established in the 1970s in Acacia Ridge Brisbane.
 Before they establish their mark in Mayview st Milton in Brisbane city.

 Adopting their name from Germany's historical military regiment, the Black Uhlans MC modelled themselves after the influential Hells Angels Motorcycle Club.
 Nevertheless, they remained independent and unaffiliated from the latter group.

 After acquiring a recipe from ex-Hells Angels member Peter Hill to concoct the stimulant drug known as "speed", Black Uhlans constructed a lucrative narcotic network for the club - which proved to be extremely profitable.
 The Black Uhlans MC also deal in other drugs including heroin and cocaine.
 To further gang revenue, the gang would later become heavily involved in gun trafficking rackets from the Philippines.

 In addition to generating income from organized crime operations, the Black Uhlans Motorcycle Club has also made money from financial investments in lawful business ventures such as (alleged) retirement homes in the city of Melbourne.